Senzari/api-docs/source/index.md

 ## Versioning

+The current version of the MusicGraph API (v2) was released on 2014-03-26.
+We release new versions of the API whenever backwards-incompatible changes are made.

 ## Terms And Conditions

 We need to protect users, content providers, our software and service while at the same time enabling you to create applications.
 We therefore require you to comply with the following terms.